Stein Latent Optimization for Generative Adversarial Networks: Proposed Method

 \subsection{Gradient Identities}

 We present gradient identities for the latent distribution parameters.
-To derive the identities, we use generalized Stein's lemma for Gaussian mixtures with full covariance matrix \cite{lin2019stein}.
-First, we derive a gradient identity for the mean vector by using Bonnet's theorem \cite{bonnet}. \begin{theorem} Given an expected loss of the generator $\mathcal{L}$ and a loss function for a sample $\ell(\cdot): \mathbb{R}^{d_z} \mapsto \mathbb{R}$, we assume $\ell$ is continuously differentiable.
+To derive the identities, we use the generalized Stein's lemma for Gaussian mixtures with full covariance matrices \citep{lin2019stein}.
+First, we derive a gradient identity for the mean vector using Bonnet's theorem \citep{bonnet}. \begin{theorem} Given an expected loss of the generator $\mathcal{L}$ and a loss function for a sample $\ell(\cdot): \mathbb{R}^{d_z} \mapsto \mathbb{R}$, we assume $\ell$ to be continuously differentiable.
 Then, the following identity holds:

 \end{theorem} Proof of Theorem \ref{th:bonnet} is given in Appendix \ref{sec:bonnet_apndx}.